 Preparedness and Response for Collections Emergencies (PRICE)

-Melissa has also been attending PRICE meetings and learning more about the collective effort of the team to develop a more cohesive emergency response plan and training for Smithsonian collecting units pan-institutionally, with a goal of helping to create basic emergency response skills across disciplines in the institution.
-The PRICE team was established as a means to support individual Smithsonian collecting units’ and pan-Institutional collections emergency planning in the following subjects (each forms an “action committee”):
+Melissa has also been attending PRICE meetings and learning more about the collective effort of the team to develop a more cohesive emergency response plan and training for Smithsonian collecting units pan-institutionally, with a goal of helping to create basic collections emergency response skills across disciplines in the institution.
+The PRICE team was established as a means to support individual Smithsonian collecting units’ and pan-Institutional collections emergency planning in the following subjects (each forms an “action team”):

 - Policies and procedures